 The Evolution of Mobile Technology

-Since smartphones were introduced in the 1990s, the technology has progressed at an astounding pace and transformed daily life in the process.
+Since smartphones were introduced in the 1990s, the evolution of mobile technology has progressed at an astounding pace and transformed daily life in the process.
 Today, millions of people walk around with an all-in-one computer, communication device and personal assistant in their pocket.

 From the early Nokia Communicator and Palm OS to the revolutionary first generation Apple iPhone, we’ve seen phones come a long way.
 Smartphones were distinguished from earlier feature phones with the inclusion of keyboards as well as digital assistant features.
 This included functionality for features like notepads, email and Internet browsing.

-As mobile technology was changing our business and personal interactions, smartphone technology was also a catalyst for advancement in the technology industry as a whole.
+As the evolution of mobile technology was changing our business and personal interactions, smartphone technology was also a catalyst for advancement in the technology industry as a whole.
 Let’s take a look at some of ways smartphones, and how we use them, are pushing things forward in the digital age.

-Smartphone networks are now in their fourth generation, and we’ve seen major evolutions of cell phone technology during that time.
+Smartphone networks are now in their fourth generation, and we’ve seen the major evolution of mobile technology during that time.
 Most of the work between smartphone evolutions has been aimed at getting higher data rates because people now use their phones for accessing the Internet and exchanging videos and pictures.

 The computing capabilities of smartphones and shareability of data made faster networks essential.
 As we graduated from sending simple texts and pixelated photos over the 2G network to surfing the Web on 3G networks, it became possible for consumers to fully utilize the power of smartphones.